Rakesh9100/CalcDiverse/Calculators/Infix-Prefix-Postfix-Calculator/README.md

 # <p align="center">Infix Prefix Postfix Calculator</p>

 ## Description:-
-A simple web application that allows users to convert mathematical expressions between different notations such as infix, postfix, and prefix.
+A simple web application that allows users to convert mathematical expressions between different notations such as Infix, Prefix, and Postfix.

 ## Features